Moses Quinby: Early life

-Moses Quinby was born on April 15 or 16, 1810 in a Quaker family to William and Hannah Sands Quinby in New Castle, NY.
-In 1820-1822, his family moved to Greene County, NY.
+Moses Quinby was born on April 15 or 16, 1810, in a Quaker family to William and Hannah Sands Quinby in New Castle, NY.
+In 1820-1822, his family moved to Greene County, New York.
 As an adult, he ran a lathe and woodworking equipment at the Pazzi Lampman sawmill.

 In Coxsackie, NY, he took on beekeeping in 1828 to complement his income and started experimenting with woodware and leveraging his woodworking skills.
-This is where he kept bees, hosted beekeepers and taught.
+This is where he kept bees, hosted beekeepers, and taught.

-He married Martha Powell Norbury (also a Quaker) on September 8, 1832 at the Norbury homestead known as Grimeles where she was born.
-She was born on December 18, 1813 to John Norbury and Mary Norbury née Fosdick.
+He married Martha Powell Norbury (also a Quaker) on September 8, 1832, at the Norbury homestead known as Grimeles where she was born.
+She was born on December 18, 1813, to John Norbury and Mary Norbury née Fosdick.
 He earned a living in the early years by doing turning-lathe and cabinet work as well as building hives and other bee equipment.
 He remained true to his Quaker heritage and was part of the Temperance Movement and was anti-slavery.
 He believed in God and that He had made all things possible.
 He felt obligated to share what He had given him and therefore never patented his inventions or copyrighted his books or publications.